IBM/dbb-zappbuild/docs/HOWTOS.md

 default-application-conf/ZunitConfig.properties
 ..
 ```
-This allows to reduce the necessary definitions within the `application-conf` directory within the application repository, which now only contains the `application.properties` and `file.properties` files to define the application specific settings and exceptions, such as [file properties](../docs/FilePropertyManagement.md#dbb-file-properties) for particular build files:
+This allows to reduce the necessary definitions within the `application-conf` directory of the application repository.
+This `application-conf` directory now only contains the `application.properties` and `file.properties` files to define the application-specific settings and exceptions, such as [file properties](../docs/FilePropertyManagement.md#dbb-file-properties) for particular build files:

 ```properties
 # Reduced list of applicationPropFiles
 applicationPropFiles=file.properties
 ```
-You can go that far to merge the properties defined in `file.properties` into the `application.properties` file.
+Potentially, you could go farther and merge the properties defined in `file.properties` into the `application.properties` file.

-If the application does not need to specify any application specifics, zAppBuild executes the build even without finding an `application-conf/application.properties` at the `applicationConfDir` location.
+If an application doesn't need to specify any application-specific settings, there is no need to create an `application.properties` file and zAppBuild will execute the build, even without finding the `application.properties` file expected at the `applicationConfDir` location.

-Please note, that moving property files to the central build framework implementation, is excluding the defined properties in these files from the zAppBuild capability to perform impactBuilds on a property change - see `impactBuildOnBuildPropertyChanges` setting at [default](../build-conf/defaultzAppBuildConf.properties).
+Please note that moving property files to the central build framework implementation disables the capability to perform impactBuilds on a property change for these properties - see `impactBuildOnBuildPropertyChanges` setting at [default](../build-conf/defaultzAppBuildConf.properties).